File and Folder Pickers

 Picker configuration

-File pickers have various configuration options that customize the experience (see the UWP documentation for full list of properties).
+File pickers have various configuration options that customize the experience.
+For a full list of properties, see the UWP documentation.
 Not all options are supported on all target platforms, in which case these are ignored.

 Some systems use MIME types to specify the file type.
-Uno includes a list of common predefined mappings (see list in MDN Docs).
+Uno includes a list of common predefined mappings.
+For more information, see Common MIME types in MDN docs.
 If a MIME type you require is missing, you can provide it by adding it to the Uno.WinRTFeatureConfiguration.FileTypes.FileTypeToMimeMapping dictionary:

 Uno.WinRTFeatureConfiguration.FileTypes.FileTypeToMimeMapping.Add(".myextension", "some/mimetype");